How to Factory Reset Your Router

 What to Know Before Resetting Your Router

-A router reset will restore the device to its original factory settings.
-All configurations and customizations made since its initial setup will erase permanently.
+A router reset will restore the device—whether it’s an ISP-provided router or a TP-Link router you purchased—to its original factory settings.
+All configurations and customizations made since its initial setup will be erased permanently.
 This means a loss of network settings, including Wi-Fi network names and passwords, port forwarding configurations, firewall settings, and any other personalized settings.
 As a result, it’s essential to make note of all custom configurations beforehand, so you can reconfigure them after the reset.

 A router reset is a last resort when troubleshooting complex network issues that other means can’t resolve.
 Before initiating a reset, explore alternative Wi-Fi troubleshooting methods and ensure you have exhausted all other options.
 Performing a router reset will temporarily disrupt network connectivity for all devices connected to the router, so it’s advisable to notify everyone in the household in advance to plan for necessary downtime.